-Note: Because the primary input becomes a secondary input, if a tile that is now using a secondary input has a primary-only application, the tile displays a message that the application cannot work with a secondary channel.
+Note: The primary input becomes a secondary input.
+If a tile that is now using a secondary input has a primary-only application, a message appears notifying you that the application cannot work with a secondary channel.

-Set Input Tiles
+Configure Input Tiles